MJCherkassky/Budget-and-Polling-Station-Analysis/README.md

 ## PyPoll

 * The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-The Python script  analyzes the votes and calculates each of the following:
+The goal of the script is to analyze the votes and calculates each of the following:

   * The total number of votes cast